Influencing government and regulators

 Specialist support for you and your partners

 To strengthen your own position when engaging with governments and regulators, you could engage consultants or economists to produce evidence-based reports and consumer questionnaires.
 Again, we can help.
 We work collaboratively with those external advisors to create a cohesive strategy to take to policy makers.

 At Osborne Clarke, our aim is to help your business succeed by placing it at the forefront of regulatory change.
-It could involve assisting you in: engagement with regulators; responding to consultations on regulatory change; or defining how you work with trade bodies.
+Our wide-ranging regulatory specialists can assist you with engagement with regulators, responding to consultations on regulatory change, or defining how you work with trade bodies.
 Whatever the case, we’ll be proactive in our service and specialist in our support.